isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>B) On-Arrival COVID-19 PCR Test</b></i>

-All travellers, **except** those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year will be exempted even if their actual birthday this year has passed), must take an <a href="/health/covid19-tests/pcrtest#price" target="_blank">on-arrival COVID-19 PCR test</a>.
+All travellers, **except** those aged two and below in this calendar year (i.e. a child who turns 2 in this calendar year will be exempted), must take an <a href="/health/covid19-tests/pcrtest#price" target="_blank">on-arrival COVID-19 PCR test</a>.
 Traveller who did not pay for the test before arrival will pay on the spot for the test.

 &#9744;  <i><b>C) Transport to Declared Self-Isolation Accommodation</b></i>